CLICK AN IMAGE FOR LARGER VIEW

 After returning to Turkey in 1976 to complete his Turkish military obligation and retain his Turkish citizenship, Bora spent years doing research into the dances of his native Turkey with the Turkish State Folk Dance Ensemble, and collecting dances and music in Turkish villages.

-Since 1979, Bora has directed the Turkish Dance Seminar at Lake Abant, Turkey, followed by a tour of Turkey.
-He is also the director of the Mid-America Folk Dance and Music Conference (M.A.D), which is held annualy in August at the University of Windsor in Canada.
+Since 1979, Bora directed the Turkish Dance Seminar at Lake Abant, Turkey, followed by a tour of Turkey.
+He was also the director of the Mid-America Folk Dance and Music Conference (M.A.D), which was held annualy in August at the University of Windsor in Canada.

-Bora is the director of Cultural Folk Tours, Inc., conducting tours to Turkey which take you to see the Ottoman Military Band in İstanbul, the spiritual Whirling Dervish ceremony in Cappadocia, native folk dancing, a live gypsy orchestra, and much more.
+Bora was the director of Cultural Folk Tours, Inc., conducting tours to Turkey which took you to see the Ottoman Military Band in İstanbul, the spiritual Whirling Dervish ceremony in Cappadocia, native folk dancing, a live gypsy orchestra, and much more.
+He has since sold his tourist business and is living comfortably.

 Among Bora's publications and dance syllabi are

-Bora has produced several fine records (from which he sells cassette tapes, no CDs yet) of Turkish dance music on his BOZ-OK label which are available from your local folk dance recording outlet or directly from Bora himself.
+Bora produced several fine records of Turkish dance music on his BOZ-OK label which may still be available from your local folk dance recording outlet.